-40. Taxation
+41. Taxation

 The following summary is only intended as a general summary of United Kingdom ("UK") tax law and HM Revenue & Customs practice, as at the date of this Prospectus, applicable to the Fund and to individual and corporate investors who are the absolute beneficial owners of a holding in the fund which is held as an investment.
-The summary's applicability will depend upon the particular circumstances of each investor (and it will not apply to persons, such as certain institutional investors, who are subject to a special tax regime).
+The summary's applicability to, and the tax treatment of, investors will depend upon the particular circumstances of each investor (and it will not apply to persons, such as certain institutional investors, who are subject to a special tax regime).
 It should not be treated as legal or tax advice.
 Accordingly, if investors are in any doubt as to their taxation position, they should consult their professional adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.